Hack/Slash: Army of Darkness crossover

 A six-part crossover began in July 2013, released by Dynamite Entertainment.
-Featuring Ash Williams of the Evil Dead series it takes place a few months after the end of volume 2 of Hack/Slash, though it is unclear whether or not it is canon to either series.
+Featuring Ash Williams of the Evil Dead series it takes place a few months after the end of volume 2 of Hack/Slash, though it is unclear whether or not it is canon to Hack/Slash.
+The ongoing Evil Dead comic has referenced it multiple times since release.

 Collections

 Hack/Slash has been collected in the following trade paperbacks:

+Hack/Slash has been collected in the following deluxe hardcovers:

 Adaptations

 Film

-The possibility of Hack/Slash being made into a live-action film by Rogue was discussed by director Todd Lincoln, writer Martin Schenk, series creator Tim Seeley, and others at the 2006 San Diego Comic Convention, to be released in 2008.
+The possibility of Hack/Slash being made into a live-action film by Rogue was discussed by director Todd Lincoln, writer Martin Schenk, series creator Tim Seeley, and others at the 2006 San Diego Comic-Con, to be released in 2008.
 In 2009, Todd Lincoln was replaced by Fredrik Bond as director, with Justin Marks writing the screenplay.
 Stephen Susco was later announced as a co-writer.
 In 2012, Marcus Nispel, who directed Conan the Barbarian remake, was revealed to have agreed to helm the film for Relativity and Rogue.
 In October 2015, Relativity announced that the series would instead be adapted into a television series and would be written by Skip Woods, who would serve as executive producer alongside Adrian Askarieh, who first optioned it in 2005.
-As of 2018, there have been no updates on the prospective series, causing outlets such as /Film to assume that the series is in development hell.
+As of 2025, there have been no updates on the prospective series, causing outlets such as /Film to assume that the series is in development hell.